flakjakk/my-project/docs/suggestions.md

 ----

 ## 67

 Springs [??]

 Punch and Judy
 Showing Geoff how to make the Hillman go ‘like a rocket’ by putting clods of sand into the petrol tank
 Getting punched by my ‘buddy’ from next door while building tents around the dining room table

 ## 68

 Cheryl arrives

 ## 69

-Listening to the first moon landing transmission - July 20 1969.
+Listening to the first moon landing transmission - July 20 1969

 ----

 ## 70

 ### Benoni

 Start of school - Tom Newby - Meh!

 Dad in action...

 ![Dad teaching the Benoni Corps band!](assets/images/ejk-newsp-24apr70-band-training-b.jpg)

 Deidre and I started playing music at the tender age of 6, my instrument 'of choice' was the cornet, Deidre's the tenor horn.
 We played in the Benoni Corps Youth Band - for the uninitiated, 'Corps' are what Salvation Army churches are called.
-My dad was the Bandmaster and taught us how to read and play.
+Dad was the Bandmaster and taught us how to read and play.
 We practically were the Band!

 ### Geoff

 First memory getting stung by centipede thing in Benoni driveway
 Dad smoking